seismic-anisotropy/PyDRex/tests/README.md

 Running the tests requires [pytest](https://docs.pytest.org).
 From the root of the source tree, run `pytest`.
-Console logging is enabled by default (at `INFO` level), however the pytest live logging level can be reduced with the normal `pytest --log-cli-level` flag, e.g. `pytest --log-cli-level=WARNING` The custom optional flag `--outdir="OUT"` can be used to produce output figures, data dumps and logs and save them in the directory `"OUT"`.
+To print more verbose information (pytest jargon: “live logs”), use the flag `pytest --log-cli-level`, e.g. `pytest --log-cli-level=INFO` The custom optional flag `--outdir="OUT"` can be used to produce output figures, data dumps and logs and save them in the directory `"OUT"`.
 The value `"."` can be used to save these in the current directory.